-I highly recommend removing the cheesecake from the refrigerator and allowing it to come to room temperature for 30 minutes prior to serving.
-This will allow the flavors to really pop.
+I highly recommend removing the cheesecake from the refrigerator and allowing it to come to room temperature for 30 minutes before serving.
+This will allow the flavors to pop.

 How to Store Cheesecake

-Alternatively, you can freeze leftover cheesecake.
-I recommend slicing the cheesecake into individual slices and wrapping each slice in plastic wrap and then placing the wrapped slices into a freezer-safe bag.
+- Freeze: Alternatively, you can freeze leftover cheesecake.
+I recommend slicing the cheesecake into individual slices, wrapping each slice in plastic wrap, and then placing the wrapped slices into a freezer-safe bag.
 Freeze for up to 3 months.
 Place a slice in the refrigerator for 6-12 hours before enjoying.

 More Favorite Dessert Recipes

 - Mini Cheesecakes

 - Blackberry Crisp

 - Instant Pot Lava Cakes

 If you tried this Homemade Cheesecake recipe, I would love for you to leave a review and comment below!

 The Best Cheesecake Recipe